kernelci/lava-docker/README.md

 ## Process wrapper
 You can use the lavalab-gen.sh wrapper which will do all the above actions

+## Proxy cache
+A squid docker is provided for caching all LAVA downloads (image, dtb, rootfs, etc...)
+You have to uncomment a line in lava-master/Dockerfile to enable it

 ## Security
 Note that this container provides defaults which are unsecure.
 If you plan on deploying this in a production enviroment please consider the following items: